Finding the perfect coffee machine for your particular requires can be like finding a needle in a haystack, there are such a huge number of options!

 Pressurised Baskets Vs. Basic Baskets

-So the Swan Retro is a 15 bar pressurized basket machine, it’s one of the cheapest espresso machines on the market, but from my experience, it’s not that bad at all.
+So the Swan Retro is a 15 bar pressurized basket machine, it’s among the cheapest espresso machines on the market, however from my experience, it’s not that bad at all.

-It’s an exceptionally popular machine at this price point, and I suspect this is largely down to the thermometre, which is something this machine has which is very rare in an espresso coffee machine.
+It’s a extremely popular machine at this price point, and I suspect this is largely down to the thermometre, which is something this machine has which is really rare in an espresso coffee machine.

-While I found that, as with all these types of domestic espresso machines, there’s a tendency for overheating – and some work required to combat it, what’s fantastic with the Swan Retro is that you know what the temperature is (there or thereabouts) and that’s half the battle won.
+While I found that, as with all these types of domestic espresso coffee machines, there’s a tendency for overheating – and some work necessary to combat it, what’s excellent with the Swan Retro is that you discover what the temperature is (there or thereabouts) and that’s half the battle won.

 For more see: